-, Chairman of Ferrovial, advocated measures to drive recovery and job creation.
-"Only with economic growth and strong companies can Spain create jobs again," he said, during the Shareholders' Meeting in Madrid.
-The Meeting approved all the items on the agenda, including the financial statements and a dividend payment charged to reserves amounting to 0.25 per share, supplementing the 1 euro per share paid in December.
+Speaking to the shareholders, Ferrovial Chairman Rafael del Pino called for prioritizing economic growth and strong companies to enable Spain to create jobs once again.
+Ferrovial Shareholders' Meeting, held today in Madrid, passed all the items on the agenda, including a dividend payment charged to reserves amounting to 0.25 per share; the company already distributed 1 euro per share in December.